flycheck/flycheck/doc/manual/usage.rst

 8. Run hooks in :hook:`flycheck-after-syntax-check-hook`.

 .. hook:: flycheck-after-syntax-check-hook

-   Functions to run after each syntax check.

-   This hook is run after a syntax check was finished.

-   At this point, **all** chained checkers were run, and all errors were parsed, highlighted and reported.
+   :auto:

    See :ref:`error-reporting`, for more information about error reporting.
-The variable :variable:`flycheck-current-errors` contains all errors from all syntax checkers run during the syntax check, so you can use the various error analysis functions.

-   Note that this hook does **not** run after each individual syntax checker in the syntax checker chain, but only after the **last checker**.

-   This variable is a normal hook.
-See :infonode:`(elisp)Hooks`.

 .. hook:: flycheck-before-syntax-check-hook
    :auto: